Dayara Bugyal Trek

 3

-The trek from Gui Camp to the summit of Dayara Bugyal, which stands at an elevation of approximately 12,645 feet (3,855 meters), offers breathtaking views of the Himalayan landscape and alpine meadows.
+The trek from Gui Camp to the Summit of Dayara Bugyal, which stands at an elevation of about 11,181 ft, offers breathtaking views of the Himalayan landscape and alpine meadows.
 Here’s the detailed route:

-• Gui Camp is typically the starting point for the trek to the summit of Dayara Bugyal.
-It is situated at a lower altitude compared to the summit and serves as a base camp for trekkers.
+Gui Starting Point: It’s typically the starting point for the trek to the summit of Dayara Bugyal.
+It is situated at a lower altitude compared to the summit and serves as a campsite for trekkers.

 End Point: Gui Camp

-• The total trekking distance from Gui Camp to the summit of Dayara Bugyal and back to Gui Camp can vary but is approximately 06-7 kilometers each way, depending on the specific route taken.
+The total trekking distance from Gui Camp to the summit of Dayara Bugyal and back to Gui Camp can vary but is around 6-7 kilometers each way, depending on the specific route taken.

 • Carry sufficient water, snacks, and necessary trekking gear for the journey.